bcgsc/ntEdit/README.md

 ### Description
 -----------

-ntEdit is a scalable genomics application for polishing genome assembly drafts. ntEdit simplifies polishing and "haploidization" of gene and genome sequences with its re-usable Bloom filter design.
+ntEdit is a fast and scalable genomics application for polishing genome assembly drafts.
+It simplifies polishing and "haploidization" of gene and genome sequences with its re-usable Bloom filter design.
 We expect ntEdit to have additional applications in fast mapping of simple nucleotide variations between any two individuals or species’ genomes.